openshift/aws-efs-operator/DESIGN.md

 - **Deleted** `SharedVolume` resources:
   - Delete the PVC and PV associated with the `SharedVolume`.
-    This may fail until the customer has deleted any pods using the PVC, so the operator shouldn't wait for completion, but should continue to monitor the PV/PVC periodically or in the background until they are gone.
+    This may fail until the customer has deleted any pods using the PVC, so the operator shouldn't wait for completion, but should continue to attempt deletion until successful.
+Only then should the SharedVolume's finalizer be removed.
 - **Changed** `SharedVolume` resources.
   It is not possible to edit a PersistentVolume, and rebinding a PVC is more trouble than it's worth.
   Thus when a `SharedVolume` is changed, we will simply un-edit it, restoring the original `Spec` values, which will be discovered from the associated PV.
 - Changes to an operator-owned `PersistentVolume` or `PersistentVolumeClaim`.
   - It shouldn't actually be possible to edit a PV, or make changes to a PVC that actually matter, so the operator can (probably) ignore these.
+But overwrite with the golden definition anyway.
   - If an operator-owned PV or PVC is deleted, the operator should ensure both of the related artifacts are deleted and should recreate both as if the associated `SharedVolume` were new.

-### Finalization
-Delete all the things.

-The customer's PV and PVC may refuse to delete if the customer has not deleted any pods using the claim, so the finalizers should continue to run until these artifacts are gone.
+(TODO: we're not doing this at the moment.)

 ## Future
 In future versions, we would like the operator to be able to manage the EFS volumes and access points.